-These meters should be checked against conductivity standards each quarter following procedures specified by the QA officer.
+These meters should be checked against conductivity standards each quarter following procedures specified by the QA Officer.
 Consult the QA Officer for instructions on solving problems identified during QA/QC.

 Conductivity calibration should be checked daily prior to commencing sampling activities, but should rarely require calibration.
 The conductivity standard, sensor-measured conductivity and difference should be recorded.
-If the sensor is reading outside the greater of 10 uS/cm or 1% from the standard solution then calibration is necessary.
+Calibration is necessary if the sensor is reading outside 10 uS/cm or 1% from the standard solution.
 Calibration should always be completed using specific conductance.
 Following calibration the sensor reading and the cell constant should be recorded.
 If the cell constant falls outside 4 to 6 then reconditioning is necessary.
 Results of the calibration check should be recorded on the appropriate field datasheet.